 It started with Alice Springs to Coober Pedy in 14 days, all dirt but not too difficult, via the Old Andado Track, Western Simpson Desert, Dalhousie Springs and Oodnadatta.
 In 2005 the Bike ‘n Wheels Expedition was added, riding Gulf-to-Gulf across the continent, from Port Augusta to Karumba via Birdsville in 30 days.
 The G2G continues to be one of Australia’s most iconic rides, occurring every 3 years.
-Next is May-June 2022.
+Next rides are May-June 2022 followed by June-July 2022.

-In 2016 and 2018 Outbike ran the Tour du Front, 23-day rides of the WW1 Western Front from Niewport on the North Sea to Basel Switzerland in collaboration with Belgian Carl Ooghe, an ace battlefield cycling guide.
+In 2016 and 2018 Outbike ran the Tour du Front, 23-day rides of the WW1 Western Front from Niewport on the North Sea to Basel Switzerland in collaboration with Flanders local Carl Ooghe, an ace battlefield cycling guide.

 Outbike events generally run with between 6 and 20 participants.

 Outbike’s outback rides are all-camping.
 Where we run rail-trails and back-roads rides we can be either camping or accommodation (or offer a choice).
 Europe rides so far have been all-accommodated.

 Outbike has been ‘under our command’ from the launch in 2004 to 2007 and back with us again since 2014.
 Rides are not running all the time – typically we run several events each year.